 With a name like “Hoboroll” by Gobi Gear, the “Professional Hobo” in me liked it before I even knew what it was!
 I recently used one on my epic 3-week 8-country European tour (that morphed into a six week trip, which I did with carry-on luggage only), and it’s now an invaluable part of my travel entourage.
 I crammed – and organized – a ridiculous amount of things into this compartmentalized roll that you can open from either side for use and compress for packing.

 A passport wallet is the traveler’s trusty companion; it keeps the most valuable thing a traveler has safe, and it makes going through airports much easier.
-(I unabashedly string my passport wallet around my neck (and slip it underneath my shirt if I can) from the moment I check in until I’m strolling out of the airport on the other side).
+I unabashedly string my passport wallet around my neck (and slip it underneath my shirt if I can) from the moment I check in until I’m strolling out of the airport on the other side.
 Thus, it needs to be light, small, practical, and easy/nice to use.
 Look for a wallet with RFID blocking – very important!

 Depending on how rustic the accommodations are (from treetop lodges to trains to hostels to camping), having a towel comes in handy.
 This light small towel has more drying power than you might think, then wrings out and dries itself in a jiffy.
 Very considerate thing, the adventure towel is.

 Every international traveler needs (at least) one of these.
 This particular model allows you to plug just about any cord into just about any socket, it’s compact, and it has the added benefit of surge protection (which has saved my butt a few times).
 Most models have USB slots to charge USB devices as well.